cromigon/ubooquity-docker/README.md

 # Introduction

-This is my take on an docker image for Ubooquity. @hurricanehrndz has made an image for us in his [docker-containers repository](https://github.com/hurricanehrndz/docker-containers)*.
+This is my take on an docker image for Ubooquity. @cromignon has made an image for us in his [docker-containers repository](https://github.com/cromigon/ubooquity-docker)*. but doesn't seems to maintain it anymore.
-I felt that this wasn't entirely to my liking.
-Mostly because it's in an OS that I don't completely understand.

-So I made this image based on Alpine Linux to keep it somewhat minimalistic, it's been running on my own server for a while now and I haven't run into any obvious problems.
+So I made this image based based on his own, but with Ubooquity v2.
 It relies on you mounting directories for ubooquity data and for the comics (instructions below).